Cray-HPE/hms-build-image-workflows/README.md

 ![](docs/run_unit_test/run_unit_tests_job.svg)

-The run unit test workflow is designed to execute unit tests withing a Github repository.
+The run unit test workflow `.github/workflows/run_unit_test.yaml` in this repository is designed to execute unit tests within a Github repository.
 This effectively runs `make unittest` in the root of the repository.

 Requirements:
 - Makefile is present in the root of the repository.